John Littleton and Kate Vogel: Exhibitions

 Littleton and Vogel have exhibited in shows featuring their work at Hodgell Gallery in Sarasota, Florida (2008); Piedmont Craftsmen, Winston-Salem, North Carolina (2005), Philabaum Gallery, Tucson, Arizona (2003) Maurine Littleton Gallery, Washington, DC (2001, 1994, 1992, 1988, 1982), and Western Carolina University, Cullowhee, North Carolina (2000).
 With Harvey Littleton, the artists have been featured in the exhibitions "Generations: Harvey Littleton, John Littleton and Kate Vogel" at the Folk Art Center in Asheville, North Carolina (1995) and "Three Generations in Glass" at Heller Gallery, New York City (1983).

 The artists' work has appeared in numerous group exhibitions.
 Through the Maurine Littleton Gallery, their glass sculptures were seen annually at the Sculptural Objects and Functional Art (SOFA) expositions in New York City from 1998 through 2007; in Chicago from 1988 through 2007 and in Miami from 1994 through 1999.
 Other notable exhibitions in which Littleton and Vogel's work has appeared include "The White House Collection of American Craft" organized by the Smithsonian Institution.
 The exhibition opened at the Smithsonian's National Museum of American Art in 1994 and toured throughout the United States until 2004.
 Internationally Littleton and Vogel's work has been seen in "The Visible Man" (2003) and "North Carolina Glass" (1995) exhibitions at the Glasmuseum Ebeltoft in Denmark and through the U.S. Department of State's Art in Embassies program in Hong Kong, Gabon and Belgium beginning in the late 1980s and continuing through the 1990s.
 Their work was also included in "North Carolina Glass '90" at Western Carolina University (1990).
 That exhibition went on tour to Germany, Austria, Switzerland and the Netherlands.

 Collections

-John Littleton and Kate Vogel's works in glass are in the collections of the High Museum of Art, Atlanta, Georgia; Mint Museum of Art in Charlotte, North Carolina; St. Louis Art Museum, Missouri; New Orleans Museum of Art, Louisiana; Milwaukee Art Museum, Wisconsin; Racine Art Museum, Racine, Wisconsin; The William J. Clinton Presidential Library, Little Rock, Arkansas, Glasmuseet Ebeltoft, Denmark; Glasmuseum Frauenau, Bavaria, Germany and the Museum of Contemporary Design and Applied Arts in Lausanne, Switzerland.
+John Littleton and Kate Vogel's works in glass are in the collections of the Palmer Museum of Art, State College, Pennsylvania; High Museum of Art, Atlanta, Georgia; Mint Museum of Art in Charlotte, North Carolina; St. Louis Art Museum, Missouri; New Orleans Museum of Art, Louisiana; Milwaukee Art Museum, Wisconsin; Racine Art Museum, Racine, Wisconsin; The William J. Clinton Presidential Library, Little Rock, Arkansas, Glasmuseet Ebeltoft, Denmark; Glasmuseum Frauenau, Bavaria, Germany and the Museum of Contemporary Design and Applied Arts in Lausanne, Switzerland.